 Is Lindeburg worth it for FE exam prep?

-The Lindeburg FE Review Manual is the most comprehensive third-party review book available.
-It covers every topic area with worked examples and practice problems.
-At roughly 900+ pages, it is most valuable as a structured review resource rather than a quick reference.
+The Lindeburg FE Review Manual covers every topic area in the exam specification with worked examples and practice problems.
+At roughly 900+ pages, it is best used as a structured review resource you work through chapter by chapter — not as a quick reference on exam day.